MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/assignments-in-teams.md

   - Touch the screen with two fingers and rotate fingers 45 degrees, or
   - Tap on the screen with three fingers for 15 seconds

-Once the debug tool pops up, users will see a list of data that may be needed by Microsoft technical support.
+Once the diagnostic tool pops up, users will see a list of data that may be needed by Microsoft technical support.

 The data pulled may include: